Andrei0872/andreigatej.dev-new/content/blog/preloading-chunks-with-webpack/index.md

 Let's take a step-by-step approach to the questions above.
 Firstly and invariably, `index.js` will be fetched and executed in the browser.
 This is because `index.js` is an entry file (which makes the `index` chunk an *entry chunk*).
 Then, when `a.js` is imported at a later time, because it preloads `a1.js`, the latter will only be fetched by the browser, but not executed.
-This will happen when the line in `a.js` that imports `a1.js` is reached.
+The file will be executed when the line in `a.js` that imports `a1.js` is reached.

 However, what about the fact that `a1.js` (the module that has just been fetched by the browser) **also preloads** `a2.js`?
 Will `a2.js` be fetched now, too?